kyungminlee/doc/howto/itensor_msys2/main.md

 ### Install OpenBLAS

 ITensor uses BLAS and LAPACK routines.
 OpenBLAS is an open source implementation of the BLAS, bundled with the reference LAPACK implementation from netlib by default.
 Binary packages of OpenBLAS for Windows can normally be downloaded from http://www.openblas.net/.
 However, the binary package for the most recent version `v0.2.20` is not available for some reason.
-Previous version `v0.2.19` uses an older version of gfortran, so I recommend building OpenBLAS yourself.
+Binary package of a previous version `v0.2.19` is available, but it uses an older version of gfortran.
+So I recommend building OpenBLAS yourself.

 To clone the OpenBLAS repository:
 ```
 $ git clone https://github.com/xianyi/OpenBLAS.git ~/.local/src/OpenBLAS
 ```
-This creates a subdirectory named `OpenBLAS` under `~/.local/src`.
+This creates a directory named `OpenBLAS` under `~/.local/src`.
 After cloning, you can list all the previous releases by the following commands:
 ```
 $ cd ~/.local/src/OpenBLAS
 $ git tag